furti/FreeCAD-ArchTextures/README.md

 ```

 #### 3. Move each face so that it is in the positive X and Z quadrant
 Now we can end up with faces that have vertices with a negative Z or X value.
-We want them all to be positive so that we can use this informations later on and simply use our bounding box to calculate the texture coordinates.
+We want them all to be positive so that we can use this information later on and simply use our bounding box to calculate the texture coordinates.

 To do so we check the Minimum X and minimum Z values of our face.
 If one is less than 0 we transform all vertices in the face by this amount in the positive direction.
-Now the smalles values will be 0 and everything else should be in the positive axis.
+Now the smallest values will be 0 and everything else should be in the positive axis.

 #### 4. Calculate the bounding box for the face
 Now that everything is in the positive XZ plane we can simply use the smallest XYZ and biggest XYZ values to form our bounding box.

 #### 5. Map the image to match the bounding box
-Basically the image should map our bouding box.
+Basically the image should map our bounding box.
 That means the lower left corner of the image maps to the lower left corner of our bounding box (XMin, YMin, ZMin) and the upper right corner of the image maps to the upper right corner of our bounding box (XMax, YMax, ZMax).

 When the user sets the ```realSize``` property of the texture config, we use this informatoins to calculate a scale for the image first.
 Lets say the face is 2x2 meters in size.
 And the image has a real size of 1x1 meters.
 Than we have to repeat the texture 2 times in each direction to get it scaled right.